everknow/decent-requirements/README.md

 - The partners **SHOULD** implement defi solutions for speculation over a creative asset.
 - The partners **SHOULD** implement defi solutions for indexes of creative assets.
 - The partners **SHOULD** implement a risk management solution to provision for mitigations.
-- The partners **COULD** launch a community token backed by creative collateral to sustain its activities and the services it offers.
-Automatic and not.
 - The partners **COULD** support preferential trading with Edgeware and any chain within the partners sphere of influence.
 - The partners **COULD** trade its tokens on third party exchanges.
 - The partners **COULD** engage in promotional distribution strategies to drive adoption of its tokens.